Multi-Accounting in Betting: Legality, T&Cs & Risks (2026)

 - Matchbook

 You bet against other users, not the house.
 Can't be limited for winning.
+Use our exchange commission calculator to factor each platform's fee into your effective price.

 3. New market entry: